plclub/plclub-web/blog/2020-05-15-Defunctionalize-the-Continuation.md

 ## Continuation-passing style

-Those familiar with it are free to skip this section.
-Therefore, this explanation is geared to those who are new to the idea of continuation-passing style.
+This first step is entirely mechanical, and those familiar with it are free to skip this section.
+The following explanation is geared to those who are new to the idea of continuation-passing style.

-This first step is entirely mechanical.

 Instead of producing the *result* directly, we construct a *function* whose parameter `k` is to be called with the result. `k` is commonly named